T2an/proxmox/docs/source/networking.rst

     :alt: Apply SDN Configuration
     :align: center

 After a few seconds, you should see a success message:

 .. image:: ./images/SDN_success.png
     :alt: SDN Configuration Success
     :align: center

-You now have a functional Software-Defined Network.
-The next step is to create a container with the SDN.

 Conclusion
 ==========

 By following these steps, you can configure your Proxmox network to enable efficient communication and management of your VMs and containers.
 Leveraging Software-Defined Networking (SDN) provides flexibility, scalability, and centralized control, ensuring your virtual environment is robust and easy to manage.

+Your Software-Defined Network (SDN) is now fully operational.
+The next step is to create a container utilizing this SDN configuration.